edfallin/anelto-tech-test/SYSTEM-DESIGN.md

 7. Not everything could be unit-tested given all the situational constraints, so there are also some try-it-out pieces of code.&nbsp;  To see how the usage of MongoDb works, you can find and run the `Try.js` script in the `trials` folder.

-8. To go for the gold and try actually running everything, you need to take two steps and then a deep breath:
+8. To go for the gold and try actually running everything, you need to take two steps and then a deep breath before doing these:

 ```bash
 npm run dev
 ```

-then
+Then

 ```bash
 npm run trial-start